shirawerman/Beyond-RGB/README.md

 The train / validation / test lists contain the split used to train and test the model introduced in our paper.
+The example code directory contains examples of how to process the RGB H5 files.